 Why working with adults matters in the first place

-Before we start, I know there are more than a few Teaching the Core readers who probably think like I did when I started out in teaching: my job is to shut my door, teach my kids as best I can, and that’s it.
+Before we start, I know there are more than a few readers who probably think like I did when I started out in teaching: my job is to shut my door, teach my kids as best I can, and that’s it.

-But also, if you’ve been around Teaching the Core for a while, you know that our goal in this community is to promote the long-term flourishing of students.
+But also, if you’ve been around my blog for a while, you know that our goal in this community is to promote the long-term flourishing of students.
 That’s what it means to be an educator; that’s what we’re driving at every day.

 With this in mind, working strategically with adults simply becomes a mathematical imperative: the amount of students we can impact through our efforts alone is minuscule next to that which can be achieved indirectly through working with other adults.
 My hunch is that this kind of thinking has led more than a few life-dominating educators to shift from the classroom to roles in coaching, administration, or consulting.
 So whether you’re a classroom teacher like me or engaged in some other role as an educator, heads up: the principles below are for you.